 Department Chair, Flute

-Dr. Jeannine Dennis is Department Chair and adjunct lecturer in flute at CSU Stanislaus.
+Dr. Jeannine Dennis is an adjunct lecturer in flute at CSU Stanislaus.
 Over the past fifteen years, flutist Jeannine Dennis has established herself as both a dynamic soloist and sensitive ensemble performer.
 Her purity of sound and technical gifts bring praise from fellow musicians and critics alike.

 A native of San Jose, Jeannine Dennis began flute studies at the age of nine, studying initially with a dear friend and teacher, Belle Miller.
 Later, she became a student of Ina Mae Holt.
 As a student at San Jose State University, she studied with Isabelle Chapuis- Starr, a student of the renowned Jean-Pierre Rampal.

 Dr. Dennis was awarded a full scholarship to attend the University of Cincinnati, College-Conservatory of Music, where she studied with Bradley Garner (flute) and Jack Wellbaum (piccolo).
 From this institution, she earned both her Master of Music and Doctor of Musical Arts degrees.
 As the winner of the school's prestigious Concerto Competition in 1997, she performed Lowell Liebermann's Concerto for Piccolo and Orchestra with the Concert Orchestra the following season.
 She has participated in masterclasses of Julius Baker, Jill Felber, Randy Bowman and Samuel Sanders.
 As a member of the Ensemble for Eighteenth-Century Music, Dr. Dennis was an artist in residence at the Lucca Opera Festival in Lucca, Italy.